turkeyyyyy/Standard/json-agents.md

 ## Copyright Notice

-Copyright © 2025 Agents.JSON.
+Copyright © 2025 JSON Agents.
 All Rights Reserved.

 ---

 ## Abstract

-**Agents.JSON** defines the **Portable Agent Manifest (PAM)** — a universal, JSON-native format for representing AI agents, their capabilities, tools, runtimes, and governance metadata.
+**JSON Agents** defines the **Portable Agent Manifest (PAM)** — a universal, JSON-native format for representing AI agents, their capabilities, tools, runtimes, and governance metadata.

 PAM provides a single, interoperable structure that allows agents to be described, validated, and exchanged across frameworks, platforms, and ecosystems without code translation.